orangejuice/blog/data/activity/movie-兵马俑揭秘-2024/record.en.md

   subtitle: 2024 / UK / Documentary History / James Tovell
 ---

-A unique storytelling style, this is indeed the craftsmanship of Netflix, the genius of mass production.
-It can be considered as an update report on the excavation of the Qin Mausoleum.
-It also portrays the profiles of Chinese archaeologists and their working environment.
+A rare storytelling style that captures the essence, a hallmark of the efficient production line of Netflix.
+It serves as an updated report on the excavation of Qin's Mausoleum.
+It also showcases portraits and work environments of Chinese archaeological staff.